-12 Closing Remarks
+13 Closing Remarks

-We have shown that if Γ is a circular planar graph, then Γ is strongly recoverable iff its medial graph is critical.
-This extends results of Curtis and Morrow and students in the UW Mathematics REU [1], who showed the same for weak recoverability.
+We have shown that if Γ is a circular planar graph, then Γ is strongly recoverable if and only if its medial graph is critical.
+This extends results of [1] and [2], who showed the same for weak recoverability.
 An interesting corollary is that Γ is weakly recoverable if and only if it is strongly recoverable.
 An obvious conjecture is that this holds for general Γ , not necessarily circular planar.
 However, it may be necessary to put further restrictions on conductance functions (like monotonicity or smoothness).
+For example, monotonicity and smoothness are almost certainly sufficient to guarantee non-linear recoverability in the highly non-planar 3-dimensional lattice graphs considered in [10], by a simple argument unrelated to the one used in the present paper.

-The recovery algorithm presented above makes surprisingly few assumptions on conductivity functions.
+The recovery algorithm presented above makes surprisingly few assumptions on conductance functions.
 This suggests that there might be interesting applications of our method.
 Letting currents and voltages live in finite fields might have interesting combinatorial applications.
-In the linear case, we have shown that the rational map from conductivities to response matrices remains injective and somewhat well-defined when extended from $(\mathbb{R}{>0})^n$ to $(\mathbb{C} \setminus \{0\})^n$.
+In the linear case, we have shown that the rational map from conductances to response matrices remains injective and somewhat well-defined when extended from $(\mathbb{R}{>0})^n$ to $(\mathbb{C} \setminus \{0\})^n$.
 This is a purely algebraic statement, which might have some uses.

-Ian Zemke has also generalized some of the results of this paper to infinite networks and discrete Schrödinger Networks.
+We also note that Ian Zemke has generalized some of the results and approaches of this paper to infinite networks in [13].